sequana/sequana_pipetools/README.rst

     **Figure 1** Old Sequana framework will all pipelines and Sequana library in the same place including pipetools (this library).

+Each time we changed anything, the entire library needed to be checked carefully (even though we had 80% test coverage).
+Each time a pipeline was added, new dependencies woule be needed, and so on.
+So, we first decided to make all pipelines independent as shown in **Fig 2**:

 .. figure:: https://raw.githubusercontent.com/sequana/sequana_pipetools/master/doc/old.png
     :scale: 45%

     **Figure 2** v0.8 of Sequana moved the Snakemake pipelines in indepdendent repositories.
 A `cookie cutter <https://github.com/sequana/sequana_pipeline_template>`_
     ease the creation of scuh pipelines

+That way, we could change a pipeline without the need to update Sequana, and vice-versa.
+This was already a great jump ahead.
+Yet, some tools reprensented here by the *pipetools* box were required by all pipelines.
+This was mostly for provided user interface, sanity check of input data, etc. This was moving fast ith new pipelines added every month.
+To make the pipelines and Sequana more modular, we decided to create a pure Python library that would make the pipelines even more independent as shown in **Fig3**.

 .. figure:: https://raw.githubusercontent.com/sequana/sequana_pipetools/master/doc/new.png
     :width: 25%